 Wolf Kunisch is a graduate of the Technische Universität Berlin and of INSEAD’s Executive MBA program.
 He began his career as a project manager at Roland Berger Strategy Consultants in Stuttgart, Germany and in Paris.
 He joined the Atos group in 2000, where he performed management functions in innovative and international business development.
 In 2010 he was appointed as Managing Director of Atos Worldline in Germany and was made responsible for the group’s Financial Processing & Software Licensing global business line as well as its German and Eastern Europe geographical zones in 2014.
 In 2016 he became deputy CEO of equensWorldline.
 In March 2020 he was appointed as Head of Worldline Strategy, Public & Regulatory Affairs.

+Since the finalization of the acquisition of Ingenico in November 2020, Grégory Lambertie was a member of Worldline’s Executive Committee, in charge of Strategy, Mergers & Acquisitions, and Publics & Regulatory Affairs.
 Until November 2020, Grégory Lambertie was SVP Strategy and M&A at Ingenico since January 2018 after joining the company in 2015.
 He is a Board member of Payone GmbH, our joint-venture with the German Savings Banks.
 Grégory brings expertise in the financial services as well as tech industry and a track record of delivering complex deals.
 From 2011 until 2015, he was a Senior Banker at Ondra Partners, the independent investment bank.
 He was involved in many M&A, financing, and capital market operations in Europe, the United States and Africa.
 Grégory started his career within the M&A department of Lehman Brothers’ in London in 2001.
 In 2007, he joined Trilantic Capital Partners, the private equity fund, as a European Partner in charge of deals in the industrial, tech and healthcare services sectors.
 Grégory Lambertie is a graduate of Ecole des Hautes Etudes Commerciales (HEC Paris) and of Sciences Po Paris Public Affairs School.

 Group Head of Communication, Marketing & Sales Performance